chao-samu/SearchBar-for-Everything-and-TC/README.md

 + wikipedia
 + youtube

 For configuration read the FAQ.txt.
-For plugin development read development.txt
+For plugin development read development.txt.
-There both located after Skin installation in "@Resources\_notes"
+There both located after Skin installation in "@Resources\_notes".

 ## What makes this search bar different from others?
 1. Easily scalable for high dpi screens.